IBM/ToDoBackend/README.md

 ## Next Step

 ### An iOS application for the ToDo Backend
 This tutorial has helped you build a ToDo Backend for the web tests and web client from the [Todo-Backend](https://www.todobackend.com) project, but one of the great values of Swift is end to end development between iOS and the server.
-Clone the [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit) repository and open the `iOSKituraKitSample.xcodeproj` to see a iOS app client for the ToDo-Backend project.
+Clone the [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit) repository and open the `iOSKituraKitSample.xcworkspace` to see a iOS app client for the ToDo-Backend project.

    ```
    cd ~
    git clone https://github.com/IBM-Swift/iOSSampleKituraKit.git
    cd iOSSampleKituraKit/KituraiOS
-   open iOSSampleKituraKit.xcodeproj
+   open iOSKituraKitSample.xcworkspace/
    ```

 Run (⌘+R) the iOS application.
 You should be able to use the app to add, change and delete ToDo items!